Introduction to Sleep Science

 Circadian Rhythm and Light

 The circadian rhythm is a roughly 24-hour biological clock that governs sleep-wake timing, hormone release, and metabolism.
-Morning bright light exposure advances your clock and supports earlier sleep, while late-night light—especially blue light—can delay melatonin and increase sleep latency.
+Morning bright light exposure advances your clock and supports earlier sleep, while late-night light — especially blue light — delays melatonin and increases sleep latency.

 The Glymphatic System

-During deep sleep, the brain’s glymphatic system increases clearance of metabolic byproducts.
-This nighttime housekeeping may support long-term brain health and is one reason why chronic sleep deprivation correlates with cognitive decline.
+During deep sleep, the brain's glymphatic system significantly increases clearance of metabolic byproducts — including amyloid beta and tau proteins associated with Alzheimer's disease.
+This nighttime housekeeping supports long-term brain health and is one reason why chronic sleep deprivation correlates with cognitive decline and neurodegeneration.

 Sleep, Memory, and Synaptic Homeostasis

 Sleep supports memory consolidation and synaptic downscaling.
-REM sleep integrates emotional memories, while deep sleep stabilizes factual and procedural learning.
-Skimping on sleep reduces the brain’s ability to retain and generalize information.
+Deep sleep (N3) stabilises factual and procedural learning by replaying newly acquired information.
+REM sleep integrates emotional memories and supports creativity and problem-solving.
+Skimping on either stage reduces the brain's ability to retain and generalise information.

 Metabolism, Immunity, and Performance

-Inadequate sleep impairs glucose metabolism, increases appetite via hormonal shifts, and reduces immune function.
-Athletes see deficits in reaction time, accuracy, and recovery when underslept.
-Consistent, adequate sleep enhances performance across domains.
+Inadequate sleep impairs glucose metabolism, increases appetite via ghrelin and leptin hormonal shifts, and reduces immune function.
+Even one night of poor sleep measurably reduces the effectiveness of vaccine immune responses.
+Athletes see significant deficits in reaction time, accuracy, and recovery when underslept.
+Consistent, adequate sleep enhances performance across every domain.

 Chronotypes and Individual Differences

-Your chronotype (morning lark vs night owl) influences optimal bedtime and wake up time.
+Your chronotype — morning lark or night owl — influences your optimal bedtime and wake-up time.
+It is largely determined by genetics and shifts across the lifespan (teenagers naturally shift later; older adults shift earlier).
 Aligning your schedule with your biology can reduce sleep inertia and improve daytime alertness.
-Use our sleep calculator to test different schedules.
+Use our sleep calculator to test different schedules and find what works best for you.

 Tips for Better Sleep